h-e-g/CNN_aDNA/Simulation_files_SLiM/README_SIMULATIONS.md

 - Simulated data is a matrix file where rows represent different simulations and columns carrier status {0,1} of a simulated sample; see OUTPUT/SIMULATIONS/RESULTS/SLiM.slim/TEST/JOB_1/FreqaDNA_tmp.txt.
 This matrix is generated as explained below.

-- Real data is genotype data from ancient samples formatted exactly as simulated data.
-As a test the first row of OUTPUT/SIMULATIONS/RESULTS/SLiM.slim/TEST/JOB_2/FreqaDNA_tmp.txt can be used as a real SNP to estimate selection using simulated data from OUTPUT/SIMULATIONS/RESULTS/SLiM.slim/TEST/JOB_1/FreqaDNA_tmp.txt
+- These simulated data are used as training dataset for performing CNN and ABC estimations.
+Real data is genotype data from ancient samples formatted exactly as simulated data.
+See the CNN/LCT/ folder stroring simulated and empirical data files.